Eleg4nsnoszat/SelfProject/README.md

 ## Config file

-- The project include a config file. that's required for running some tests. the following spreadsheet contains the key value pairs.
+- You will need to create a config file with the given parameters below.

 | url               | The Automation Exercise website       |